xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/global/hidden.md

 ### Assigning Hidden Attribute Options via Product Details

-If required a hidden attribute can be assigned on a per-product basis on a related product details page:
+If required a hidden attribute can be assigned on a per-product basis via a related product details page:

 1. In your store’s Admin area, locate the product you need to assign a hidden attribute to, open the product details page and hover the cursor on the **Attributes** tab:
    ![ga-hidden-pd-1.png]({{site.baseurl}}/attachments/ref_4bmoAAzp/ga-hidden-pd-1.png)